rancher/Rancher-Plugin-gMSA/README.md

 It relies on each host being configured with an [Azure Managed Identity](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) so that the host can be trusted to retrieve domain credentials from [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts).

-If you are looking for a way to deploy gMSA workloads on AKS or Azure, it might be a better idea to use the CCGAKV plugin.
+If you are looking for a way to deploy gMSA workloads on AKS or Azure, it might be more convenient to use the official CCGAKV plugin which comes preinstalled onto all Windows nodes.

 However, if you are looking for a way to deploy gMSA workloads in a **Kubernetes-native** way (with no dependency on an infrastructure provider), this is a good solution to use.